NuriaMiM/Vestiaire-Collective-Analysis/README.md

-It originally consisted of 900514 rows and 36 columns that provided information on all listings on the site including item's characteristics and sellers.
+The original consists of 900514 rows and 36 columns that provide information on all listings on the site including item's characteristics and sellers.

 ### Objective
 The aim of the project was obtaining information on VC's market to better understand the second-hand luxury market.
 The key points that guided this analysis where: